melodyhway/Analysis-of-Nonprofit-Donations/README.md

 <img width="1998" height="1598" alt="Recurring Donation Distribution" src="https://github.com/user-attachments/assets/c680b730-0ea6-4786-b07a-0f73b4d3e5a4" />

-* Donor 1002, a foundation donor, donated 11 times over the year accounting for 772K in total donations.
+* Donor 1002, a foundation donor, donated 11 times over the year accounting for $772K in total donations.
-* From the top donors chart, we see that donor 1010 donated over $2M but with 5 donations over the year.
+* From the top donors chart, we see that donor 1010 donated over $2M but only with 5 donations over the year.

 ## Top Donors by Type